-The Plan will apply in cases where there is an acquisition of Company' shares, etc. or any similar action, or a proposal for such action (except for those separately approved by the Company's Board of Directors); (the "Large-Scale Acquisition"), that falls under (i) or (ii) below.
+The Plan will apply in cases where there is an acquisition of Company' shares, etc. or any similar action, or a proposal for such action (except for those separately approved by the Company's Board of Directors) (the "Large-Scale Acquisition"), that falls under (i) or (ii) below.
 The party effecting the Large-Scale Acquisition (the "Large-Scale Acquirer") shall follow the procedures set forth in the Plan.

-- (i) A purchase or other acquisition that would result in the holding ratio of share certificates, etc. $(kabuken \ tou \ hoyuu \ wariai)^2$ of a holder $(hoyuusha)^3$ amounting to 20% or more of the share certificates, etc. $(kabuken \ tou)^4$ issued by the Company; or - (ii) A tender offer (koukai kaitsuke) that would result in the owning ratio of share certificates, etc. (kabuken tou shoyuu wariai) of share certificates, etc. (kabuken tou) after the tender offer and the owning ratio of share certificates, etc. of a person having a special relationship (tokubetsu kankei-sha) after the tender offer totaling at least 20% of the share certificates, etc. issued by the Company. - (b) Request to the Large-Scale Acquirer for the Provision of Information
+(i) A purchase or other acquisition that would result in the holding ratio of share certificates, etc. (kabuken tou hoyuu wariai)2 of a holder (hoyuusha)3 amounting to 20% or more of the share certificates, etc. (kabuken tou)4 issued by the Company; or

-&lt;sup>1 "Proposal" includes solicitation of a third party.
+1 "Proposal" includes solicitation of a third party.

-&lt;sup>2 Defined in Article 27-23, Paragraph 4 of the Financial Instruments and Exchange Act of Japan.
-This definition is applied throughout this document.
+2 Defined in Article 27-23, Paragraph 4 of the Financial Instruments and Exchange Act of Japan.
+This definition is applied throughout this Proposal.

-&lt;sup>3 Including persons described as a holder under Article 27-23, Paragraph 3 of the Financial Instruments and Exchange Act of Japan (including persons who are deemed to fall under the above by the Board of Directors of the Company).
-The same is applied throughout this document.
+3 Including persons described as a holder under Article 27-23, Paragraph 3 of the Financial Instruments and Exchange Act of Japan (including persons who are deemed to fall under the above by the Board of Directors of the Company).
+The same is applied throughout this Proposal.

-&lt;sup>4 Defined in Article 27-23, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.
-Unless otherwise provided for in this document, the same is applied throughout this document.
+4 Defined in Article 27-23, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.
+Unless otherwise